Skip to main content

 An official publication of the International Speech Communication Association (ISCA)

-Computer Speech & Language publishes reports of original research related to the recognition, understanding, production, coding and mining of speech and language.
+Computer Speech & Language publishes reports of original research related to the analysis, recognition, understanding, production, synthesis, coding and mining of speech and spoken language, including spoken language dialogue systems and speech-based interaction with ‘intelligent’ artefacts, and their wide-ranging applications.

-The journal provides a focus for this work, and encourages an interdisciplinary approach to speech and language research and technology.
-Thus contributions from all of the related fields are welcomed in the form of reports of theoretical or experimental studies, tutorials, reviews, and brief correspondence pertaining to models and their implementation, or reports of fundamental research leading to the improvement of such models.
+The journal provides a focus for this work, and encourages an interdisciplinary approach to speech and spoken language research and technology.
+Thus contributions from all of the related fields are welcomed in the form of reports of theoretical or experimental studies, reviews, and pertaining to models and their implementation, or reports of fundamental research leading to the improvement of such models.

 Research Areas Include